 - +44(0)1227 827321

 Hans Maes studied at the University of Leuven, Belgium, and graduated there with a PhD in Philosophy.
 His dissertation, focusing on problems in ethics and moral psychology, was published as a book in Belgium and The Netherlands.
-He has since made aesthetics and the philosophy of art the main focus of his postdoctoral activities.
+He has since expanded his field of research to include aesthetics and the philosophy of art.
 He worked at the Department of Aesthetics of the University of Helsinki, Finland, and also at the University of Maryland, USA, before coming to Kent where he is currently Senior Lecturer in History and Philosophy of Art.

-He has authored papers on a variety of topics in aesthetics, including portraiture, the role of intention in the interpretation of art, and the relation between art and pornography.
+He has authored papers on a wide variety of topics in aesthetics and ethics, including the role of intention in the interpretation of art, the nature of portraiture, the virtue of modesty, the aesthetics and ethics of sexiness, and the relation between art and pornography.
 The latter is the subject of two essay collections: Art and Pornography (co-edited with Jerrold Levinson, Oxford University Press, 2012) and Pornographic Art and The Aesthetics of Pornography (Palgrave MacMillan, 2013).
 While the first book focuses exclusively on the philosophical side of the debate, the second book takes an interdisciplinary approach and includes contributions from art historians, cultural theorists, film scholars, artists, curators, as well as philosophers.

 His latest book is entitled Conversations on Art and Aesthetics (Oxford University Press, 2017).
 In this volume he discusses key questions in contemporary aesthetics with ten world-leading philosophers of art.
 For more information about this and other publications, please visit: https://kent.academia.edu/HansMaes

 Hans is Co-Director of the Aesthetics Research Centre and a Trustee of the British Society of Aesthetics.
-He is also a Past President of the Dutch Association of Aesthetics.back to top
+He is also a Past President of the Dutch Association of Aesthetics.